Executive Desk vs Standard Desk — Which Is Right for Your Office?

-A practical OF2go comparison covering sizing, budget, workflow fit, and room planning so you can specify the right product with confidence.
+A practical OfficeFurniture2go.com comparison covering image, room requirements, workflow, budget, and buying priorities so you can specify the right desk with confidence.

 Side-by-Side Comparison

-Specification Executive Desk Standard Office Desk
+Specification Executive Desk Standard Desk

 Typical DimensionsCommonly 66"–84" wide with deeper tops and optional returnsUsually 48"–72" wide and 24"–30" deep